michalszynkiewicz/workshop-scenario/README.md

 ## 1. Implement the system
 All the services store their data in memory.

+All the services should produce and consume data in the `JSON` format.
+It requires a specific Quarkus extension.

 Use:
 - JAX-RS to expose REST services,
 - [MicroProfile Rest Client](https://download.eclipse.org/microprofile/microprofile-rest-client-1.3/microprofile-rest-client-1.3.html#_sample_builder_usage) to access REST resources,